dustinpfister/blog_posts/_posts/threejs-plane.md

 When I first wrote this post I was using three.js revision r104, and the last time I came around to do a little editing of this post I was using r140.
 Sense then some code breaking changes have been introduced that will cause some of these examples to break when it comes to having a checkerboard pattern on a plane depending on what version you are using.
 I am generally keeping the newer code examples to the top of the post, and leaving the older examples at the bottom for the sake of historical reasons, or if for some reason you are still using an older versions of three.js.

 As of this writing I have all of the new examples working well with r140.
-The one old section on the face3 class at the bottom of this post was still working on r111 and at this time I am only going ot be interetsed in mantajing the examples that are newer.
+The one old section on the face3 class at the bottom of this post was still working on r111 and at this time I am only going to be interested in maintaining the examples that are newer.

 ## 1 - Three Plane basic example